Note: This course will not be offered in 2019-2020 but qualified students can contact me about other options.

 The language is beautiful and useful to learn.

 Your first impression of the Old English language might be similar to the way J.R.R.
 Tolkien described it: “rich and rolling in part, and else hard and stern as the mountains.
 But I cannot guess what it means, save that it is laden with the sadness of Mortal Men.”
-The character Legolas speaks these words as he listens to the Rohirrim, Tolkien’s fictional version of the Anglo-Saxons, in The Lord of the Rings.
+The character Legolas speaks these words as he listens to the Rohirrim, Tolkien’s fictional version of the early English, in The Lord of the Rings.
 Legolas expresses a dominant theme in Old English literature: the contemplation of the transience of life and the need for courage to face this reality.
 “Where now the horse and the rider?
 Where is the horn that was blowing?” are Tolkien’s lines (and you might recognize Peter Jackson’s film version of them), but they are adapted from the Old English poem “The Wanderer.”

 This “rich and rolling” language is also a useful study for any student.
 Consider how many times you’ve wished you knew something about grammar — maybe when you weren’t sure of how to correct a faulty sentence or how to understand the comments on your essays.
 A Canadian university graduate should know something about the structure of the English language, and this knowledge is obviously important if you hope to go into teaching, editing, writing, or other communication-related positions when you graduate.
 We’ll proceed slowly in our study of the language, making sure you have a grasp of basic concepts before developing your reading and translation skills.
 A study of Old English will also help you develop an understanding of the history of the English language and the deep roots of many of the words we use today.